ssmirr/appdev-chapters/active-record.md

 ### Using where with an array of criteria

-You can even use an `Array` in the argument to `.where`; it will then bring back the rows that match ANY of the criteria for that column:
+You can even use an `Array` in the argument to `.where`; it will then bring back the rows that match _any_ of the criteria for that column:

 ```ruby
 Contact.where({ :last_name => ["Betina", "Woods"] })